makrjs/makr/README.md

-# makr.js
+# makr 1.x

-High performance JavaScript entity system engine
+> High performance JavaScript entity system engine

+**This branch is no longer maintained.**

 ## Installation